dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 # Security Considerations

+The security concerts for vCons can put into two catigories: making the conversation immutable and protecting the privacy of the parties to the conversation and their PII.
+These requirements along with need to evolve a vCon (e.g. adding analysis, translations and transcriptions) conflict in some ways.
+To enable this, multiple verisons of a vCon may be created.
+Versions of a vCon may add information (e.g. analysis added to a prior vCon referenced by the appended Object) and versions that remove information (e.g. redactions of privacy information removed from the vCon referenced in the redacted Object).
+Different parts and versions of a vCon may be created in different security domains over a period of time.
+Typically a conversation of one mode, will be hosted or observed in a single domain.
+This will likely fall into one of the following hosting situations:

+* Enterprise Hosted Communications

+* Software as a Service (SaaS) Hosted Communications

+* Service Provider Hosted Communications

+The distinction among these has gotten clouded over recent years.
+The import consideration is that each is a different security domain.
+Informaiton about a conversation captured in an enterprise communications system (e.g. meta data and Dialog Object(s) recorded in an IP PBX) is a differenct security domain from a SaaS transcription service (i.e. an Analysis Object).
+When a vCon leaves a security domain, it SHOULD be signed to prevent it from being altered.
+If the new security domain needs to alter it, a new vCon is created with the removed or added data and the prior version is referenced (i.e. via the redacted or appended Object).
+If informaiton is redacted for privacy reasons, the vCon referenced in the redacted Object, SHOULD be encrypted to protect the privacy information in the unredacted version of the vCon.

+Using this approach, we can reduce the security operations on a vCon to signing and encryption.
+Two apporached to signing are needed as we have data that is contained withing the vCon and may have data not contained that is externally referenced.
+Externally referenced data MUST be signed using [LM-OTS] with the signature and URL of the externally referenced data included in the vCon.
+The vCon and its contents MUST use [JWS] for signing.
+When a vCon requires encryption, it MUST use [JWE].

+Immutable or proof that conversation has been modified.

+Protection of Privacy

+* Portions redacted
+* De-????
+* Entire conversation data set encrypted

 PII can be redacted.
 If PII in vCon data, it SHOULD be signed??
 AND encrypted To be a conversation of record, vCon MUST be signed.

+Methods of redaction exist for text, audio and video using post processing of the media.
+The method of redaction used is out of the scope of this document.
+A redacted vCon MAY reference it's non-redacted version.
+The non-redacted version of the vCon referenced from the redacted vCon MUST be encrypted such that only those with permision to view the non-redacted content can decrypt it.

 Any time a vCon is shared outside its original security domain, it SHOULD be signed and optionally encrypted.
 Files externally referenced by a vCon SHOULD always be signed with the verification information included in the vCon that references the external file as defined in [#externally-referenced-files] and [#signing-exteranlly-referenced-files].
 Externally referenced files SHOULD only be transported over [HTTPS] and SHOULD be access controlled to those who are permitted to read the contents of that entire vCon.